Sunshine's Secondary ESL Studio

 2. Pair Work Practice

 During guided practice, I use cards as a way to scaffold pair or small-group discussions.
 Instead of telling students, “Talk about this topic,” they get a focused prompt that keeps them from freezing.
-Knowing how to build routines like these can significantly improve student engagement.

 3. Exit Tickets